Show All Answers

 In New York State, divorce records are maintained by the County Clerk in the county where the divorce action was heard.
 You can reach the Suffolk County Clerk’s office at 631-852-2000.

 No. As of November 1, 2010, the Puerto Rican Government invalidated all Puerto Rican birth certificates issued before July 1, 2010.The government of Puerto Rico enacted a new law (Law 191 of 2009, amended June 2010) to strengthen the issuance and usage of birth certificates, to combat fraud and to protect the identity and credit of all people born in Puerto Rico.Puerto Rican-born citizens living stateside can apply for a certificate online or by mail.
 Please visit the Puerto Rico website for more information on applying for a Puerto Rico-issued birth certificate.

 You must submit a notarized letter stating a description of the incident including where, when and how the incident occurred.
 You must also include your complete contact information (name, address and telephone number).
 Along with your letter, submit two estimates for repair, or if the repair has been completed, a copy of the repair bill.
-Photographs and police reports can be included but are not required.You may submit a Notice of Claim by mail or in person.
+Photographs and police reports can be included but are not required.You may submit a Notice of Claim by mail or in the Town Clerk’s Drop Off Box located in Town Hall Main Lobby.
 If submitting by mail, please send to the following address:Town of BrookhavenAttention: Town ClerkOne Independence HillFarmingville, NY 11738

 Please contact the Brookhaven Town Law Department at 631-451-6500 for information on your claim.